Art-of-Coding/global-events/README.md

 // Emit an event with some data events.emit("another-event", { some: "data" });

-// Emit an event only locally
-events.emit("my-event", undefined, { excludePublish: true });
+// Emit an event only locally (i.e. not emitted remotely) events.emit("local-event", undefined, { excludePublish: true });

 // Emit an event only remotely (i.e. not emitted locally) events.emit("remote-event", undefined, { excludeLocal: true });